Fact file - 2014 entry

 One third of your credits come from a year-long research project.
 In this you will design and carry out the research yourself with supervision from a staff member.
 You will choose further credits from a range of advanced specialist modules in both applied and theoretical topics, one of which may also be developed into a dissertation.

 A levels: Candidates with at least one A level in a science (which includes A level psychology) will be asked to attain AAB or equivalent.
 Candidates without a science A level may be asked to achieve AAA.
 General studies and critical thinking not accepted.
-Also grade B in GCSE maths.
+Also grade B in GCSE English and maths.

 English language requirements